Skip to main content

 Answer one question below.
 Your answer will help people in similar situations.

-How long did it take you to choose a super fund?
-Did you face any difficulties?
+How long did it take you to choose your superannuation fund?
+Did you encounter any difficulties?

 Your response will be reviewed before publication.